dusanbre/laravel-tolgee/README.md

 When you setup is dockerized, you will need to set TOLGEE_HOST for docker internal network.
 In this case that would be `http://tolgee:8080`

+## Limitations

+You are need to use English as base language.</br>
+All operations are constrained to one project.

+This will be fixed/implemented in the future.

 ## Testing

 ```bash